Cathy347Le/Counters/README.md

   - CounterList becomes a presentational component
   - Bubbling it up to the parent
   - add number of counter on Navbar
+  - record only counters that are not zero